saltyorg/docs/docs/apps/autoscan.md

 To reflect your own configuration.

-YOU POSSIBLY NEED TO CREATE THIS FILE OR FILES YOURSELF.
+YOU PROBABLY NEED TO CREATE THIS FILE OR FILES YOURSELF.
 The regular saltbox install does not do it for you.

 If you went through the OPTIONAL google-drive rclone setup process, these files *did* get created for you, and you'll need to enter something like: